Quantum waste management: Utilizing residual states in quantum information processing

-Studying deeper the structure of the RUG, we observe that it is directed acyclic graph (DAG).
+By examining the structure of the RUG in greater depth, we find that it forms a directed acyclic graph (DAG).
 Indeed, if there was a directed cycle, resource theories representing the nodes would have {\it equal} sets of free states and operations, hence would be equal.
-It is however also instructive to associate with RUG, its undiriected corresponding graph denoted here as URUG.
+It is however also instructive to associate with RUG, its undirected corresponding graph denoted here as URUG.
 The later is obtained from RUG by erasing direction of edges.
 Interestingly, URUG is a so called {\it chordal graph}~\footnote{A chord is of a cycle is an edge which connects its non-consecutive vertices.
 A graph is called chordal if every cycle of size larger than $4$ has a chord. }, which follows directly from the transitivity of the set inclusion relation.
 In particular, in Fig.~(\ref{fig:RUG}) there should be an edge between $\mathbf{Res}_i$ and $\mathbf{Res}_i[2, 2]$ and many others, but we omitted them to increase readability.

 For the task of quantum residual management, we can pick some nodes in a fixed order from a path (say $\mathbf{Res}_{i_0}\to \mathbf{Res}_{i_0}{[n_1,\ell_1]}\to \mathbf{Res}_{i_0}{[n_2,\ell_2]}\to\cdots\to \mathbf{Res}_{i_0}{[n_{k-1},\ell_{k-1}]}$) of a RUG (say $\mathbf{G}_{\mathrm{Res}_{i_0}}$) for $\mathbf{Res}_{i_0}$ to distill different resources in succession from residual obtained from the distillation of the respective primary resources.
-For the residual management from the resource distillation task of $\mathbf{Res}_{i_0}$ using path $\mathbf{Res}_{i_0}\to \mathbf{Res}_{i_0}{[n_1,\ell_1]}\to \mathbf{Res}_{i_0}{[n_2,\ell_2]}\to\cdots\to \mathbf{Res}_{i_0}{[n_{k-1},\ell_{k-1}]}$, we allow the distillation of resource $\mathrm{Res}_{i_0}{[n_j,\ell_j]}$ only through the allowed free operations in $\mathrm{Res}_{i_0}[n_{j-1},\ell_{j-1}]$.
+For the residual management from the resource distillation task of $\mathbf{Res}_{i_0}$ using path $\mathbf{Res}_{i_0}\to \mathbf{Res}_{i_0}{[n_1,\ell_1]}\to \mathbf{Res}_{i_0}{[n_2,\ell_2]}\to\cdots\to \mathbf{Res}_{i_0}{[n_{k-1},\ell_{k-1}]}$, we allow the distillation of resource $\mathrm{Res}_{i_0}{[n_j,\ell_j]}$ only through the allowed free operations in $\mathrm{Res}_{i_0}[n_{j},\ell_{j}]$.
 This is because the operation employed in the distillation protocol should not allow to increase the resourcefulness of the source quantum states.